melfm/notes/docs/machine_learning/learning_process.md

 - In the beginning, have a small (e.g. 0.5)
 - Once the large gradients are gone and we've reached a normal phase of learning, smoothly raise it to 0.9.

+## Adaptive Learning Rate
+- Each connection in the neural net should have its own adaptive learning rate
+- This is set emprirically by observing what happens to the weight on that connection when we update it
+- If the weight keeps reversing its gradient, we turn down the learning weight.
+If the gradient stays consistent, we turn up the learning weight.

+So why is this a good idea?
+In a deep multilayer net, the learning weights can vary widely between different weights.
+Another factor is the fan-in of the unit (that is just the shape say going from input to hidden layer, kind of looks like a fan).
+So the size of this fan-in determines the size of the overshoot effect that you get when you simultaneously change many of the different incoming weights to fix up some error.

+Tricks to make it work better ?
+- Limit the size of the gains.
+A reasonable range is 0.1 to 10.
+Or 0.1 to 100.
+- Don't want the gains to get huge because it can easily get into an instability and destroying weights.
+This was designed for full batch learning but can be applied with mini batches but they had better be pretty big mini batches.
+That'll ensure that the sign, changing signs of gradient aren't due to sampling error of mini batches, but rather due to the other side of the ravine.